How to visit the Benagil Cave This Year (Check out the new rules)

 Be aware that the boats that leave from Benagil Beach are small (maximum 10 people) and therefore sell out early.

-Overall, the tour is nice for those who want to visit more places, but it is a bit rushed, so I do not recommend it if you like to take things slower.
+Overall, the tour is good for those who want to visit more places, but it is a bit rushed, so I do not recommend it if you prefer to take things slowly.

 2. Visiting Benagil Cave by kayak

 Another way to visit is via the Benagil Cave kayak tour.
-There are single, double, and triple kayaks for rent.
+Single, double, and triple kayaks are available for rent.
 Depending on the sea conditions, it takes between 5 and 10 minutes to kayak to Benagil Caves.

-Also, it is very common not to have kayaks for rent in peak season because of the high demand.
+Also, it is very common not to have kayaks for rent during peak season due to high demand.
 The kayaks sell out even before the boat tours, so you have to arrive around 9 am to guarantee yours.

 3. Visiting Benagil Cave by paddleboarding